Homological stability for topological chiral homology of completions: Highly connected bounded charge complexes

 where the $d_i$ are the original face maps of semisimplicial set $X_\bullet$.
-It was first defined by Randal-Williams in Section 3 of \cite{RW}.

-This identification of the levelwise homotopy cofiber goes as follows.
-The $p$-simplices of $Inj^{or,c}_\bullet(S)$ can be divided into disjoint groups; the first group consists of those not containing $s$ in any of its vertices, and the other groups are those containing $s$ in one of its vertices, and this vertex is equal to $J$ for $J$ some set of charge $\leq c$.
-The first group is exactly the image of $Inj_p^{or,c}(S\backslash \{s\})$ and gets identified to the unique basepoint.
-For every $J$, each element of the group of simplices containing $J$ as a vertex can be uniquely specified by its remaining $p$ vertices and the position in $\{0,\ldots,p\}$ of $J$.
-This gives the identification of each of these sets of $p$-simplices of the levelwise homotopy cofiber.
-One can easily check that under this identification the face maps are given by the formula above.
+This identification of the level wise homotopy cofiber goes as follows.
+The $p$-simplices of $\mr{Inj}^{c,\mr{or}}_\bullet(S)$ can be divided into disjoint groups; the first group consists of those not containing $s$ in any of its vertices, and the other groups are those containing $s$ in one of its vertices, and this vertex is equal to $J$ for $J$ some set of charge $\leq c$.
+The first group is exactly the image of $\mr{Inj}^{c,\mr{or}}_p(S\backslash \{s\})$ and gets identified to the unique basepoint.
+For every $J$, each element of the set of simplices containing $J$ as a vertex can be uniquely specified by its remaining $p$ vertices and the position in $\{0,\ldots,p\}$ of $J$.
+This gives the identification of each of these sets of $p$-simplices of the level wise homotopy cofiber.
+Under this identification the face maps are given by the formula above.